The crux of the matter!

 Is it true?!

-Frank Morison was a British lawyer who set out to disprove the resurrection, and expose the “insecure foundations” of Christianity.
-As he investigated the origins of the documents and sifted through the evidence, he was persuaded by his own research, and formed the considered judgement that the resurrection is a fact of history.
-His book, “Who moved the stone?” was published in 1930.
-Fifty years earlier, an American, Lew Wallace embarked on a similar project, and was also turned around by his investigations.
-The book he wrote was the best-seller, “Ben Hur, a Tale of the Christ,” later the source for two famous movies.
+Similar journeys of sceptical investigation and discovery have been made in previous generations.
+Frank Morison was a British lawyer who set out to disprove the resurrection.
+He was persuaded by his own research, and formed the considered judgement that the resurrection is a fact of history.
+His influential book, “Who moved the stone?” was published in 1930.
+Going further back another generation or two, Lew Wallace was another lawyer, a Union General in the American Civil War, the Governor of New Mexico, and a diplomat.
+His indifference to religion was challenged by a conversation with the outstanding atheist orator of his day.
+He set out with an open mind to study the story of Jesus in depth for himself.
+He became a believer, and wrote the famous novel, “Ben Hur, a Tale of the Christ,” (published 1880,) which later became the source for two famous movies.

 What do you reckon?

 Jesus himself predicted his own resurrection, offering it as the evidence for his claims.
 (See headline 35.)
-Now the evidence is available to us, and the challenge is to find a satisfactory answer that explains the continuing impact of Jesus’ life and words around the world today.
+Now the evidence is available to us, and the challenge is to reach a plausible verdict for ourselves that explains the continuing impact of Jesus’ life and words around the world today.
+Have you seriously considered the evidence for yourself?
+What is your verdict?